Since I quit my job to travel and became a blogger, where to travel in India has remained a frequent question I ask

 The town has South India’s largest monastery, known as Namdroling Monastery, housing more than 3000 monks and nuns.

 I am not a big fan of Uttarakhand, and this is for two reasons – one, because people here aren’t very hospitable, as compared to other Himalayan states; and two, religious tourism has made backpacking in Uttarakhand far less enjoyable, particularly between April and September.
-But Darma Dharma Valley turned out to be different.
+But Darma Dharma Valley turned out to be different and it became one of my favourite places to visit near Delhi.

 Located in the eastern Kumaon region (bordering Nepal and Tibet), Darma Valley fascinated me for its hospitality and a culture that was far different from the rest of Uttarakhand.
 I did Panchachuli basecamp trek and totally loved how small towns were periodically placed, after every few kilometres.
 The valley was continuously green and occasionally colourful.
 If there’s one place in Uttarakhand where I suggest backpacking/trekking it will be this.

 You ask me one reason why you should visit Eastern Khasi Hills, in Meghalaya – I’ll give you 10.
 This is where you will find root bridges made of rubber fig, Northeast India’s worrier tribes, Asia’s cleanest villages, hundreds of natural pools, India’s rare matrilineal society, an unspoiled nature… well, I can go on.

 And no matter how much I write, I cannot show my love for this part of Meghalaya, and the towns of Nongriat, Cherapunji, and Tyrna.
 So I’ll rather conclude by saying… if this list wasn’t following an alphabetic order, I would have mentioned Eastern Khasi Hills in the first place.

 Out of nowhere, Hampi has established itself as a hippie ghetto entertaining a large number of western tourists who come here to relax and experience its laidback vibe.
 So whether you’re into history, culture, or exploring relaxing places – be rest assured that Hampi won’t disappoint you.